zlmzju/fusenet/README.md

 ## Other usages

 ### visualization
-If you wish to show the network architecture, run the following command to visualize the network.
+If you want to show the network architecture, run the following command to visualize the network.

 ```shell
 python show_model.py --network=half --depth=26 --widen-factor=1
 ```

-You will obtain a picture [half_d26.png](./visualize/half_d26.png) in the [`visualize`](./visualize/) folder, and more examples can be found there.
+You will obtain a picture [half_d26.png](./visualize/half_d26.png) in the [visualize](./visualize/) folder, and more examples can be found there.

 Note that you may need to install [graphviz](http://graphviz.readthedocs.io/en/latest/manual.html#installation) for visualization.